CDCgov/ixa/docs/book/src/topics/properties.md

 }
 ```

+> [!INFO] Implementing `PartialEq` and `Eq` in Rust
+>
+> Properties need to implement `Eq`.
+In practice, this actually means implementing `PartialEq`.
+In fact, the `Eq` trait
+> is just a marker triat—it has no methods!
+The `Eq` trait is a guarantee by the author that the implementation of
+> `PartialEq` [is reflexive](https://doc.rust-lang.org/std/cmp/trait.Eq.html).
+Rust also requires that `PartialEq`
+> is symmetric and transitive.

-Choose this option when you want to use `f32` / `f64` instead of `OrderedFloat` or equivalent alternative float type
+Choose this option when you want to use `f32` or `f64` rather than `OrderedFloat` or another alternative,
-and performance is absolutely crucial.
+for example, because performance is absolutely crucial.
 It is usually straightforward to implement `PartialEq` and `Hash` for
-floating-point types, but you should ensure that your implementations satisfy the property that equal values have the
+floating point types, but you should ensure that your implementations satisfy the property that equal values have the
 same hash:

 ```rust